adem-wg/adem-spec/draft-adem-wg-adem-core.md

 Context:

 * Assumptions: Signed emblem verification has been performed and did not return `INVALID`.
-Every token as part of the input includes the "iss" claim.
+Every token as part of the input includes the `iss` claim.
 * Input: An emblem, a set of endorsements, and a trusted public key.
 * Output: `ORGANIZATIONAL-TRUSTED`, `ORGANIZATIONAL-UNTRUSTED`, or `INVALID`.

 Algorithm:

-1. Ignore all endorsements including an "iss" claim different to the emblem's "iss" claim.
+1. Ignore all endorsements including an `iss` claim different to the emblem's `iss` claim.
-2. Verify that the top-most endorsement's "iss" claim value (its OI) is configured correctly as specified in {{pk-distribution}}.
+2. Verify that the top-most endorsement's `iss` claim value (its OI) is configured correctly as specified in {{pk-distribution}}.
 3. If the aforementioned verification step fails, return `INVALID`.
 If the top-most endorsing key is equal to the trusted input public key, return `ORGANIZATIONAL-TRUSTED`.
 Otherwise, return `ORGANIZATIONAL-UNTRUSTED`.